Fall Registration is now closed.

 The Mentoring Skills workshops are designed to enhance participants effectiveness in mentoring students.
 Designed as a three-part series, each session introduces new content while building on the previous session's learnings to support participants' development as mentors.

-Mentoring Skills Workshop Series:
+Mentoring Skills Workshop Series Topics:

 Introduction to Mentoring and Giving Feedback

 Learning Objectives: Be aware of the characteristics of a good mentor; know the responsibilities of a mentor; know the responsibilities of a mentee; understand the principles of giving feedback; be able to apply a model of feedback in a mentoring relationship.

 Mentoring Across Generations and Giving Challenging Feedback

 Fall Quarter Series

 Friday, November 4th from 11:00am - 12:00pm